2200272/CS220AU-DP-2022/README.md

 - Online footage from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/videos/)
 - Voice recorded using BOYA lavalier microphone

 The website showcases how media is marginalizing the effect of wars and bombs on climate change while presenting a case study of Palestine's war.
-It shows a survey conducted in University of Essex about to represent the public opinion of the topic.
+It showcases statistics and analysis about climate change release while correlating it with media representation.
+Moreover, the website presents a survey conducted at University of Essex.
 The URL of the website can be found in the sidebar, under 'About'.
 The homepage uses the information in the `index.md` file.

 2. **Self-and peer-assessment** using the marking rubric in the `assessment.md` file.
 3. **Portfolio overview** providing a succinct overview of the portfolio and an outline of completed tasks (Log) and in this `README.md` file.